-Module Code Module Title Credits Semester
+Module Code Module Title Credits

-AN670 Key Concepts in Anthropology I 5 1
+AN670 Key Concepts in Anthropology I 5

-AN673 Key Concepts in Anthropology II 5 1
+AN673 Key Concepts in Anthropology II 5

-AN675A Theory in Anthropology 10 1
+AN675A Theory in Anthropology 10

-AN676 Ethnographic Practice 5 1
+AN676 Ethnographic Practice 5

-AN677 Graduate Seminar in Anthropology 5 1
+AN678 Graduate Seminar in Anthropology 5

-AN617 Cultural Awareness 5 1
+AN691 Linguistic Anthropology (compulsory for MA Linguistic Anthropology) 10

-AN692 Anthropology and Development (compulsory for MA Anthropology & Development) 10 1
+AN692 Anthropology and Development (compulsory for MA Anthropology & Development) 10

-AN691 Linguistic Anthropology (compulsory for MA Linguistic Anthropology) 10 2
+AN693 Anthropology of Digital Media 10

-AN674 Key Concepts in Anthropology III 5 2
+AN695 Medical Anthropology 5

-AN662G Ethnography Winter School 5 2
+AN696 Privates and Counterprivates 5

-AN678 Graduate Seminar in Anthropology 5 2
+AN662G Ethnography Winter School (burst format delivery) 5

-AN647 Foundations in Medical Anthropology 5 2
+AN660 Creole Teacher Exchange (burst format delivery) 5

 In the autumn and spring semesters, students complete an intensive course of six-week compulsory modules (5 credits each), which will introduce them to key anthropological concepts and areas of research as well as ethnographic practices and anthropological theory.
 The graduate seminar in anthropology runs through both semesters and is designed as a space where students learn about the latest developments in anthropology and prepare their own MA research projects in discussion with visiting scholars and Anthropology Department academic staff.
-Students also have a choice of topical modules, on subjects such as language, development, medicine, cultural awareness, or society and design.
+Students also have a choice of topical modules, on subjects such as language, development, medicine, identity, or digital media.
 Students develop a proposal for a research project during the taught year in consultation with a faculty advisor.
-In the summer, students undertake a 30-credit Thesis module, and turn in a completed thesis on their project by early September.
+In the summer, students undertake a 30-credit Thesis module, and turn in a completed thesis on their project in early Autumn.
 MA Creole is a two-year programme whereby students are required to spend two of the four semesters at one or more European Partner Institutions (University of Vienna, University of Barcelona, University of Lyon, University of Ljubljana, University of Bern, Adam Mickiewicz University Poznan).